exercism/problem-specifications/exercises/protein-translation/description.md

 If it works for one codon, the program should work for all of them.
 However, feel free to expand the list in the test suite to include them all.

-There are also three terminating codons (also known as 'STOP' codons); if any of these codons are encountered (by the ribosome), all translation ends and the protein is terminated.
+There are also three terminating codons (also known as _stop codons_); if any of these codons are encountered, all translation ends and the protein is terminated.

-All subsequent codons after are ignored, like this:
+All subsequent codons are ignored, like this:

 RNA: `"AUGUUUUCUUAAAUG"` =>